-The Company's size is not sufficient to warrant the establishment of separate committees for the nomination of directors and risk management.
+The Company's size is not sufficient to warrant the establishment of separate committees for the nomination of directors, review of remuneration and risk management.
 As an alternative the Company has formed a corporate governance committee (currently consisting of all directors) to assist with the building of its own internal practices concerning good corporate governance.
 As part of their regular Board meetings, the Directors discuss action matters concerning:

-- " risk management; - " remuneration and issues relevant to remuneration policies and practices for all Directors and senior management; and - " any recommendations concerning the appointment of new Directors and senior management.
+- risk management; - remuneration and issues relevant to remuneration policies and practices for all Directors and senior management; - any recommendations concerning the appointment of new Directors and senior management.